argumentcomputer/LSpec/README.md

 The `lspec` function is for writing tests in a separate file and represents the result of one `LSpec` test suite.
 As discussed earlier, one can chain `LSpec` tests by providing the next test as the last argument of the `it` function.
-`lspec` function requires two arguments, a description of the tests and the `LSpec` to run.
+The `lspec` function requires two arguments, a description of the tests and the `LSpec` to run.

 For example, take `twoTests` we defined above.
 Then we can create a standalone `Tests.lean` file: